 The Department of Classical Studies offers students the opportunity to investigate all aspects of ancient Greek and Roman civilization.
-In addition to teaching the languages of Ancient Greek and Latin, we offer several courses each term in Classical Civilization, in which all texts are in English; many of them help fulfil requirements of Loyola's Core Curriculum.
+In addition to teaching the languages of Ancient Greek and Latin, we offer a variety of courses in Classical Civilization, in which all texts are in English; many of them help fulfill requirements of Loyola's Core Curriculum.

 Our undergraduate programs include majors and minors in Ancient Greek and in Latin, whose studies focus on a Classical language and its literary traditions, and in Classical Civilization, which gives students opportunity to combine multidisciplinary approaches to the Classical world.
 The Department of Classical Studies also supports a traditional degree program of Loyola University Chicago, the Classics undergraduate degree distinction.

-Our diverse, active faculty includes specialists in ancient Greek and Roman literature, history, religion and archaeology, as well as papyrology, textual criticism, feminist approaches to the classics and literary theory.
+Our faculty includes specialists in ancient Greek and Roman literature, history, law, religion, art and archaeology, as well as textual criticism, feminist approaches to the classics, and literary theory.

 The Department of Classical Studies takes as its mission scholarly inquiry into the civilizations of ancient Greece and Rome, from the Neolithic Period to the 6th century CE.
 Its primary source-materials are material remains, documents, and literature, so that study of the ancient languages and archaeological methods is central to its production of knowledge.
 Additionally, the Department provides undergraduate and graduate* study in the ancillary literary, historical, social, religious, artistic, and theoretical disciplines.

 The Department is committed to maintaining the Jesuit tradition of humanistic education, particularly by supporting the BA-Classics.
 This degree is open to all Loyola undergraduates.
 The Department also serves the present University Core Curriculum, offering many different, high-enrollment classes in several Core Knowledge-areas every semester.